RichardPears/RichardPears/README.md

 ### Hi there 👋

-- 🔭 Polars is fun
+- 🔭 Working on Supply chain data at the moment
 - 📫 How to reach me: [Gmail](mailto:richardpears46@gmail.com)
 - ⚡ All things data related
 - 📈 Find my work on [Tableau](https://public.tableau.com/profile/richard.pears#!/)